Sakhurama/FaqDropdown/README.md

+# Watch my project

+This was an exercise to practice and reforce habilities in Html, Css and Javascript Watch the result here: <a href="https://sakhurama.github.io/FaqDropdown/" target="_blank">**✨Clic here please✨**</a>
-# Frontend Mentor - FAQ accordion
+## Frontend Mentor - FAQ accordion

 ![Design preview for the FAQ accordion coding challenge](./design/desktop-preview.jpg)